 If the 2000V or 50KV sustained after contact with the body, then it will kill them immediately.
 To sustain higher voltage after the contact, the power source should have enough energy.

-The AC mains or power inverter with 120V/230V is enough to overcome the human body resistance and it will not drop the voltage (because the energy is not limited like a mosquito swatter) which will pump the current with no control which leads to death (If exposed to prolong enough).
+The AC mains or power inverter with 120V/230V is enough to overcome the human body resistance and it will not drop the voltage (because the energy is not limited like a mosquito swatter) which will pump the current with no control which leads to death (If exposed long enough).

 If the supply’s energy is limited the voltage will drop quickly, which will leads to drop in current and might not kill people.
 Example: Mosquito swatter.